Professional Consulting Practice

 Our courses are designed to accommodate various learning preferences.
 Depending on the course structure, you may get different forms of support.
 Self-paced courses are designed to be user-friendly and independent, minimizing the need for external support.
 In courses with instructors, our direct platform support feature includes opportunities for questions, discussions, and remediation, with email and phone support available for select courses.
 Our student advising team is available to guide you on program requirements and administrative requests, but they do not provide assistance with course content.
 Our goal is to provide you with the necessary support for success, whether it's through self-paced exploration, direct communication, or guidance from our advising team.

-This course will provide you with the skills you need to obtain an entry-level position in most cases.
-Potential students should always do research on the job market in their area before registering.
+ed2go courses will help you gain the skills you need to obtain an entry-level position in most cases.
+However, you should always research the job market in your area before enrolling.

 If you have questions that are not answered on our website, representatives are available via LIVE chat.
 You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
-If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.
+If you are visiting us during non-business hours, please send us a question using the "Contact Us."